MWloszek/dynamixfrontend.github.io/README.md

 # DynamiX Front-End Standards Guide

-The following document outlines Dynamix's style guide for front-end development.
+The following document outlines Dynamix's standards for front-end development.
 These guidelines strongly encourage the use of existing, common, sensible patterns.
 They should be used to develop in your daily workflow.

 This is a living document and new ideas are always welcome.
 Please contribute.